 Biodiscovery collection authority

-To take and use small quantities of native biological material (living or dead plants, algae, animals and micro-organisms) from State land or Queensland waters for biodiscovery, you must first obtain an approved collection authority and benefit sharing agreement from the Department of Environment, Science and Innovation.
+To take and use small quantities of native biological material (living or dead plants, algae, animals and micro-organisms) from State land or Queensland waters for biodiscovery, you must first obtain an approved collection authority and benefit sharing agreement from the Department of the Environment, Tourism, Science and Innovation.

 The holder of the collection authority and/or their agents may collect the native biological material from areas specified on the authority.
-To apply, you must complete a collection authority application form and submit it for assessment to the Department of Environment, Science and Innovation.
+To apply, you must complete a collection authority application form and submit it for assessment to the Department of the Environment, Tourism, Science and Innovation.

 The application will ask for details on your proposed collection of native biological material as well as an outline of the proposed commercialisation strategy.